Christopher Curry (businessman)

-Christopher Curry (born 28 January 1946 in Cambridge) is the co-founder of Acorn Computers, with Hermann Hauser and Andy Hopper.
+Christopher Curry (born 28 January 1946) is a British businessman and the co-founder of Acorn Computers, with Hermann Hauser and Andy Hopper.
 He became a millionaire as a result of Acorn's success.

-In his early career days, he worked at Pye, Royal Radar Establishment and W.R.
+In his early career days, Curry worked at Pye, Royal Radar Establishment and W.R.
 Grace Laboratories.
 Then, in April 1966 he joined Sinclair Radionics where he worked for 13 years.
 He was involved with their hifi products and their Sinclair C5 electric vehicle.
 In 1972, he helped Sinclair Radionics to launch its first electronic calculator, the Sinclair Executive.
 He set up Cambridge Processor Unit Ltd. (CPU) in December 1978.
 Their first product was the Acorn Microcomputer (later called the System 1).

-In 1983, he co-founded Redwood Publishing with Michael Potter and Christopher Ward and they bought the Acorn User title.
+In 1983, Curry co-founded Redwood Publishing with Michael Potter and Christopher Ward, and they bought the Acorn User title.
 In 1985, he founded General Information Systems Ltd (GIS) and remains the director.
 In 2012, he announced his latest project for GIS, Care with Canary.